DanielB159/GazeDetectorDataClient/README.md

 3. Go to "Network".
 4. Create a new configuration, set ipv4 mode to dhcp, SSID to your network name, if the network is passowrd protected then set Security to wpa-psk and put the password under Pre Shared Key.
 5. Mark AutoConnect on and hit apply.
+6. On the Glasses Hub window, input the in network ipv4 address of the glasses.
+Ex.
+'192.168.80.29'
-6. The glasses should now automatically connect to the network, and the client will be able to communicate with them.
+7. The glasses should now automatically connect to the network, and the client will be able to communicate with them.

 #### Calibration
-Before starting a new recording, make sure both hubs are running, and connect to the glasses in the Glasses Hub.
 With each new wearer, the glasses must be calibrated to them for best gaze detection accuracy.
-The wearer should hold up the calibration cards an arm's length away from their face, and stare directly at the dot on center on the card.
-Then click the "Calibrate" button on the Glasses Hub.
+1. The wearer should hold up the calibration cards an arm's length away from their face, and stare directly at the dot on center on the card.
+2. Open the Glasses Hub, connect to your Glasses3 unit with the "Connect" button.
+3. Click the "Calibrate" button, and wait for the calibration to succeed.
 Should the calibration be successful, you are now ready to start the recording. *NOTE add calibration notification. *NOTE add verification instructions

 #### Recording procedure
+1. Before starting a new recording, make sure both hubs are running, and connect to the glasses in the Glasses Hub.
+2. Using the glasses API webpage at 'http://\<g3-address\>', under the API tab > network, you may request to see the glasses current time.
+Set the offset on the Glasses Hub to fix any time difference between your computer's time and the glasses'.
+This will usually be because the glasses are at a different timezone to yours.
-Click the "Start Recording" button on the Main Hub, this will start a recording on both the glasses and kinect.
+3. Click the "Start Recording" button on the Main Hub, this will start a recording on both the glasses and kinect.
-When the recording is complete, click the "End Recording" button on the Main Hub to stop the recording.
+4. When the recording is complete, click the "End Recording" button on the Main Hub to stop the recording.
 This will then download and compile all files into the "recordings" folder.
-To abort a recording without saving it to the glasses, hit "Cancel Recording" instead.
+Note: To abort a recording without saving it to the glasses, hit "Cancel Recording" instead.
 *NOTE risks of running the recording too long.

 [Synchronization!!!]